mongodb/laravel-mongodb/README.md

 Laravel Eloquent MongoDB
 ========================

-This is an Eloquent model that supports MongoDB.
+An Eloquent model that supports MongoDB.

 Installation
 ------------